ryanwentzel/ryanlwentzel.com/collections/_articles/2024-05-03-the-undoing-of-death.md

 ---
 title: The Undoing of Death
 subtitle: What the resurrection of Jesus Christ means
-description: The risen Jesus dealt a death blow to Death.
+description: The risen Jesus dealt Death a death blow.
 His resurrection was the beginning of the end for Death.
 date: 2024-05-03 17:32:22 -0700
 img:
     url: https://d1yo597syf8yny.cloudfront.net/assets/img/content/wendy-scofield-AQkvtzM6eqU-unsplash.jpg